 - Land transport

-- The E8 visa is a temporary solution, and the applicant is expected to leave Portugal after the employment period ends
+The E8 visa is a temporary option, and applicants are expected to leave Portugal once their employment period concludes.

 What is Portugal’s E8 Visa?